Fabric, Timișoara: History

 Until after 1716, the present-day Fabric, located east of the Cetate district, was not inhabited.
 In 1716 there were only two water mills in this area.
 The northern one may have served as a powder keg in the 1660s.

 A so-called "esplanade" surrounded the fortress of Timișoara until 1892.
 It was a 948-meter-wide strip of land on which building was forbidden, so that a possible enemy could not hide behind the buildings that would have been built here.
 Therefore, Fabric was built outside the esplanade.
 The first manufactories were built east of the fortress, in the present-day Fabric, starting with 1732 (according to other sources 1727).
 The construction of the district was approved in 1744.
 Its outline was determined by the sinuous shapes of the surrounding swamps and water arms.
 Fabric was at that time an incipient industrial suburb, with many manufactories, workshops and guilds located here.
 The most important guilds in Fabric in the 18th and 19th centuries were those of the shoemakers, saddlers, furriers, coopers, boilermakers and fishermen.
 The bakers, butchers, locksmiths, watchmakers, millers, wig makers and tailors were also well represented.
 The individual trades united to form societies with their own festive days, patron saints and flags.
 In the 18th century there were eight mills, a cloth factory (1725), a silk factory, a tobacco factory, a brewery (1718) and a waterworks.
 The waterworks was depicted on the city's coat of arms in 1781 and was built in 1726 by engineer Karl Schindler on the orders of Count Claude Florimond de Mercy.
 In 1850 there was an oil factory that produced rapeseed and sunflower oil.
 Agricultural and handicraft tools as well as bells, organs, vinegar, alcohol, soap, towels, silk, gunpowder, bricks, pencils and pasta were manufactured in Fabric in the 18th century.

-Initially, Fabric consisted of two distinct districts: the "Rascian Fabric", inhabited by Orthodox and the smaller "German Fabric", inhabited mainly by Germans.
+Initially, Fabric consisted of two distinct districts: the "Rascian Fabric", a neighborhood with Orthodox inhabitants (the Serbian town), developed to the north and east of the current Trajan Square, and "German Fabric" (the German town), a smaller settlement to the south, centered around School Street and primarily inhabited by Germans.
 After Timișoara was proclaimed a royal free city (1781), these districts were united into one.
 Fabric experienced a remarkable development in the first half of the 19th century.
 In the middle of that century, 53.04% of the entire civilian population of Timișoara lived in Fabric.